s-pardox/Bio-AI-project/README.md

 The authors successfully used Python versions 3.9.4 and 3.9.12.

-Otherwise, you can set your own running environment with Anaconda.
+Otherwise, you can set up your own execution environment with Anaconda.

 ## Usage